-When we think of military aircraft, a machine that inevitably comes to mind is the mighty Hercules!
+When we think of military aircraft, a machine that inevitably comes to mind is the mighty C-130 Hercules!
 This leviathan of the skies is highly versatile and essential for many missions at home and abroad.
+With 60 countries having used it since the Cold War, the Hercules is the most widely used aircraft in the world and one of the oldest still in service!

-The aircraft was designed in the early 1950s by the United States, which decided to modernize its air fleet after the end of the Berlin Blockade and before the start of the Korean War.
-For example, the country needed an assault aircraft that could carry 64 paratroopers, take off on unprepared runways, and fly with one engine off.
-The United States government turned its attention to the Lockheed prototype, which had its first flight in 1954 and was officially commissioned in 1956.
+The Hercules was designed in the early 1950s by the United States, which decided to modernize its air fleet after the end of the Berlin Blockade (1948-1949) and before the start of the Korean War (1950-1953).
+The country notably needed an assault aircraft that could carry 64 paratroopers, take off on unprepared runways, and fly with one engine off.
+The United States government thus turned its attention to the Lockheed YC-310 prototype, which had its first flight on August 23, 1954.

 Applications of the Hercules